febilp/fair_billing/README.md

 Python 3.x
 Notes
 The log file should follow a specific format for the script to work correctly.
 Each line in the log file should contain timestamp, username, and action (e.g., Start or End).
-Invalid lines or lines with repeated characters in the username are skipped during parsing.
+Invalid lines or lines with repeated characters (3 or more than 3) in the username are skipped during parsing.